shakedt/conceptCircle/readme.md

     You can use this URL to retrieve the weather data for Tel-Aviv:
     http://api.apixu.com/v1/current.json?key=dda6e762ae4f41efb7e173552192204&q=tel%20aviv
+7) Please describe how would you make the motion of the piece smooth instead of jumpy?
+   Implement your suggestion for extra bonus!
 8) How would you improve the code of this project?
 Meaning, how would you implement the same application differently (if at all) - did you have parts of the code that you didn't like? would you add anything?
 Use a different architecture?
 Give some suggestions!